 People are so afraid of the Multi-City option and it’s probably because it seems frightening.
-You can easily make the assumption that it would be more expensive than a one way option or a round trip.
-However with the last 2 international trips that I’ve taken, the multi-city option has fared to be the best option.
+You can easily make the assumption that it would be more expensive than a one-way option or a round trip.
+However, with the last 2 international trips that I’ve taken, the multi-city option has fared to be the best option.

 • Google Flights should become your best friend.
 It gives you an extensive list of current flights and prices for your destination.

 • I love Delta Airlines.
-Ever since I started flying with them, my flight experiences has been a breeze.
+Ever since I started flying with them, my flight experiences have been a breeze.
 You never go hungry on their flights as they are constantly feeding you and the service is just exceptional.

 • All my multi-city flights have been booked through Delta (FYI).